SupaeroDataScience/DE/src/docs/1_2_gcp_handson.md

 !!! warning
     Don't forget to shutdown everything after !

+ !!! note
+    When the TP says to replace "{something}" with a name, don't include the brackets so write “yourname"

 ## 1a.
 Create your GCP Account

 !!! note
     It is possible that you don't have your credits yet, so keep this in mind for when you will be receiving them Skip this for now

 !!! note
     If you don't have gcp credits yet, put a gmail adress in [this document](https://docs.google.com/spreadsheets/d/1vPrMYu7oGT6LwDZA4SsJxGqMlNjQN4ts5OdzFe30n-U/edit#gid=0) to get access to the shared one